lineality/invert_colors_minimal_chrome_extension/README.md

 after so many years a tyrannical default.
 One way of thinking about this may be that the extension needs to have some way of turning on and knowing what page or tab or site to apply to.
-There is also a 4th way, but this is effectively impossible for a simple chrome-extension-store add so far as I know.
+There is also a 4th way, but this is effectively impossible for a simple chrome-extension-store offering so far as I know.
 ### 1. All Urls
 1. <all urls> This is not a "permission" in most uses of the term, but